StellarCrow/uber-like-app-backend/README.md

 # Krevetochka Delivery Server Side
-Updated version of the server based on ApiDoc for automated tests.
+Updated (based on ApiDoc) version of the server for automated tests.
 This version may not have some enpoints from the [full version](https://github.com/StellarCrow/uber-like-app) of app.

 ## Project setup